DiegoPrestamo/DiegoPresatmo.github.io/_posts/2023-6-4-Introduction-to-Underactuated-Robotics.md

 #### Finding equations of motion of a double pendulum using Lagrangian and Euler-Lagrange equation:
-This derivation can take about an hour if you have never done it but try doing it once and the use software to find the Lagrangian and equations of motion moving forward.
+This derivation is quite computationally heavy, but conceptually straightforward.
+Tedrake mentions using software to find the values but I found peace of mind in going through this derivation since I had never done Euler-Lagrange before.
+I will use software moving forward because 40 minutes for a derivation that can be done in milliseconds is unreasonable.
 I will not go through every step as that would be a LaTex nightmare but if you ever get stuck, follow along [this](https://www.youtube.com/watch?v=KSsZUn0bfwE&ab_channel=PhysicsExplained) video.

  <div align="center">
   <p>